unrealwork/atsd-use-cases/integrations/docker/README.md

 ![](./images/docker-hub-trigger.png)

-The webhook should arrive in less than 5 minutes, which is the collector polling interval.
+The webhook arrives in less than 5 minutes, which is the collector polling interval.

 If you do not have a good failure candidate handy, send a test `message` command for `test/my-image` project as described below.

 Adjust the frequency in Collector web interface at `https://docker_host:8443`.
-Open `dockerhub-poller` job and set the **Cron Expression** to `0 * * * * ?` in order to run the data collection every minute.
+Open `dockerhub-poller` job and set the **`cron` Expression** to `0 * * * * ?` in order to run the data collection every minute.

 ## Automation